llewelld/shaderback.js/README.md

 Coordinate of the current fragment to be rendered.
 The x and y values will be in the range [0, iResolution.x) and [0, iResolution.y) respectively.
 If you want to convert them to texture uv coordinates in the range [0, 1), simply dividte by iResolution.xy.

+`uniform vec2 iScroll`

+Viewport scroll, with x, y being the horizontal and vertical scroll respectively.
+These are normalised values between 0 and 1, which can be scaled up by iResolution to give pixel values.
+This variable can be useful if, for example, you want the shader to scroll with the window, since the default behaviour is for it to be fixed.

 ### Outputs

 `gl_FragColor`